8442 Old Keene Mill Rd

 Transfer taxes: Localities collect these fees whenever property changes hands.
 The cost is $1 per thousand dollars of the sale price.
 This is generally paid by sellers.

 Survey: The lender may require that a surveyor conduct a property survey.
 About $200 to $400.
+Even if not required by the lender, you should have a survey done.

 Pest Inspections: This fee is to cover inspections for termites or other pest infestation of your home.
 Average $35 to $75.